 Deliveroo Might Have Won The Battle But Not The War On Worker Status

 The food delivery app Deliveroo has successfully bucked the recent trend in the gig economy establishing workers’ employment status, after winning a landmark decision against its own riders.
-However, Cécile de Lagarde, Assistant Solicitor at Hunters Solicitors, explains to Lawyer Monthly why she believes this is not the end of the matter.
+However, Cécile de Lagarde, Associate at Hunters Solicitors, explains to Lawyer Monthly why she believes this is not the end of the matter.

 The Independent Workers Union of Great Britain (IWGB) brought the claim on behalf of Deliveroo riders in the Camden and Kentish Town districts of North London, arguing that they were entitled to a “worker” status, so that the union would be recognised for the purposes of collective bargaining.
 This would have enabled the union to negotiate with Deliveroo on behalf of workers on topics such as pay, hours and holidays.

 In a landmark decision dated 14 November 2017, the Central Arbitration Committee (CAC) held that Deliveroo’s riders are self-employed, but denied them the “worker” status.
 The central question to be considered by the CAC was whether the riders, under their contract, had personally undertaken to perform any work or services for Deliveroo.

 Deliveroo recruits its riders by way of a telephone interview and a trial session, during which the candidates and their bicycle are subject to a competency test assessed by Deliveroo trainers.
 This is then followed by an online training course, which has a particular emphasis on customer service, food hygiene and safety.